Church Hill Tunnel: Recovery discussions

 In June 2006, the Virginia Historical Society and other parties announced that they were investigating the possibility of recovering the train and bodies; the Society planned to keep the train for preservation.
 The History Channel expressed interest in participating in the project.
 However, when a hole was drilled through the tunnel's seal and a camera was placed inside, the tunnel was discovered to be filled with silt and water, meaning that an excavation of the tunnel would likely cause it to further collapse and cause several homes on Church Hill to be engulfed by massive sinkholes.
 The project was put on hold.

 Urban legend

-The Church Hill Tunnel also has a connection to the urban legend of the Richmond Vampire.
+The Church Hill Tunnel also has been attached to the urban legend of the Richmond Vampire.